Updated November 2021

 - Journey stage

-Topic ideas should stem from your different target audiences, personas, buying stages and themes.
+Topic ideas should stem from your different target audiences, personas, buying stages, and themes.
 For each of these classifiers, you should have a solid set of topic ideas.
 Make sure to reference your priority keywords and what is currently showing up in top search results.

 This will ensure that your content is in line with what search engines are recognizing as quality information.
-For example, if you’re seeing that top search results all include list style blog posts, it probably makes sense to structure your content similarly to this (only better!)
+For example, if you’re seeing that top search results all include list-style blog posts, it probably makes sense to structure your content similarly to this (only better!)
 I’ll expand on this in the following section.

 Map Asset Types

 Now that you’ve laid out your topics, it’s time to start figuring out what types of assets will drive the most visibility for each.
 Consider the type of content that should be crafted around the topic (blog post, eBook, case study, infographic, whitepaper, etc.), ideal length of content, style (“how to”, “what is”, list style, etc.), and even a brief outline of what should be covered in it.
+Cross-reference this with your editorial calendar to make sure any media type goals match up to what you want to create.

 Identify Key Sources